 Jude (software engineer) and Emma (paediatric nurse), UK volunteers, pose with parents of pupils at Excel School who are helping with preparing meals for pupils at the school.

-Bruno, a volunteer from Brazil, among pupils at Forrester School in Kwangware, a slum outside Nairobi.
+Bruno, a volunteer from Brazil, stands among pupils at Forrester School in Kwangware, a slum outside Nairobi.
 Porridge and Rice welcomes people from anywhere in the world to its schools in Nairobi.

 Ken, Roshan, Kuljit, Jake and Lucy view the mixture of refuse and sewage at the entrance to Excel School.
 Sadly, this is a common situation in the slums, inevitably creating a breeding ground for disease.